 Inventories are valued at cost (first-in, first-out) which approximates market.
-The School Administrative Unit's inventories include various items consisting of heating fuel held for subsequent use.
-Inventorial items are recorded as expenditures when consumed (the consumption method).
-The nonspendable fund balance at the governmental fund level is a part of the amount of inventories at year-end to indicate the portion of the governmental fund balance that is nonspendable.
+The School Administrative Unit's inventories include heating fuel held for subsequent use.
+Inventory is recorded as an expenditure when consumed at the schools (the consumption method).
+The nonspendable fund balance at the governmental fund level includes the inventory balance to indicate the portion of governmental fund balance that is nonspendable.